Making a Development Application

 Public Hearing

-If Council agrees to consider the application, they will also make a decision on whether a Public Hearing would be required based on staff recommendation and consultation feedback received to date.
-Generally, where an application has addressed consultation feedback to date, staff would recommend that a Public Hearing not be held.
+For rezoning projects that do not meet both of the above conditions, when Council agrees to consider the application, they will also make a decision on whether or not to require a Public Hearing, which is typically based on staff recommendation and consultation feedback received to date.
+Generally, where an application has addressed consultation feedback to date, staff would recommend that a public hearing not be held.

 Zoning Bylaw Amendment Adoption Requirements

-Many Zoning Amendment Applications may have adoption requirements.
-These are typically technical, legal and administrative requirements and may include: engineering works and services, outstanding payments, and required legal documentation.
-Once adoptions requirements are finalized, the application would be placed on a Council agenda for consideration of final adoption (Fourth Reading), after which the rezoning process is complete and the application approved.
+Many rezoning projects are subject to conditions of adoption, which are requirements that must be bet prior to Council’s consideration of whether to formally adopt the project’s bylaws (fourth reading of the bylaws).
+These are typically technical, legal and administrative requirements and may include: engineering works and services, outstanding payments, and the registration of required legal documents.
+Once adoption requirements are finalized, the application would be placed on a Council agenda for consideration of final adoption, after which the rezoning process would be complete and the application considered “approved” by Council.
+Subsequent permits, such as development and building permits are typically required to facilitate the form of development approved by Council.

 Development Information Sign Requirements